coleslaw-org/coleslaw/README.md

 The XML will be read and placed into .post files in the :repo location specified in your [.coleslawrc](http://github.com/redline6561/coleslaw/blob/master/examples/single-site.coleslawrc).

 ## Writing your own plugins
-For now, see the [API](http://redlinernotes.com/docs/coleslaw.html) and the [mathjax plugin](https://github.com/redline6561/coleslaw/blob/master/plugins/mathjax.lisp) for an example.
+For now, see the [API](http://redlinernotes.com/docs/coleslaw.html) and the [existing plugins](https://github.com/redline6561/coleslaw/tree/master/plugins) for an example.
 A proper guide about this will be written later.

 ## Theming